mikegrudic/python_performance_demo/README.md

 # Other options for optimization

 There are many other ways to write performant python code than just the numba parallel CPU coding we have done here.
+We have only looked at two common tricks for speeding up numba code, but there are [many others](https://numba.readthedocs.io/en/stable/user/performance-tips.html).
 Any python code can in principle be parallelized using python's native [multiprocessing](https://docs.python.org/3/library/multiprocessing.html). [joblib](https://joblib.readthedocs.io/en/stable/) offers functionality for parallelism with a different implementation.  [numba also supports running code on the GPU](https://numba.readthedocs.io/en/stable/cuda/index.html).
 [JAX](https://jax.readthedocs.io/en/latest/quickstart.html) is best known for its use in machine learning but is also more broadly useful for coding GPU-portable python code consisting of function compositions and array operations. [mpi4py](https://mpi4py.readthedocs.io/en/stable/mpi4py.html) implements MPI (Message Passing Interface) for programs that may need to run distributed across multiple computers (i.e. supercomputers).
 The best choice will depend on your particular problem and requirements.

 Python may still have a reputation for being slow, but the reality is that in many cases the time-to-solution (coding+computation) for a give project can be shorter, just by taking advantage of Python's extensive community library support while optimizing the most numerically-intensive parts as we have here.